Overview

 Events-Driven nature of the design

-playlist del 1
+playlist del 1 command (part 1)

 Note how the Model simply raises a LibraryChangedEvent when the library data are changed, instead of asking the Storage to save the updates to the hard disk.